DOMINION-COMMANDER117/THE-STORM-LOUNGE/KAYOS DRIVE/Hot Fixes.readme.md

 > The landscape apears less foggy, and Veiwable, with the brightness toned way down.
 Most accurate to the figment todm values Stated before hand 1:1

+> [!important]
+> its Very Important to check during the porting process that you copy every value, Even in places you dont expect to matter.
+Every value is the way it is for a reason.
+It must be copied, dont be lazy and mess up like this!